the-drunk-coder/megra/Tutorial/Appendix_A_sound_events_parameters.md

 | `:lp-q`      | 0.4     | lowpass filter q factor |
 | `:lp-dist`   | 0.0     | lowpass filter distortion|
 | `:rev`       | 0.0     | reverb amount |

+## A Note about Note Names
+Note names follow the Common Music 2.x convention, where `'a4` is the concert pitch of 440hz, above the *middle c* which is `'c4`. `'cs4` denotes a sharp note, `'cf4` denotes a flat note.
+The sharp/flat schema is consistent over all notes.